smilejakdu/smilejakdu/README.md

-Hello :) My name is SeungHyun , i am a backend developer And DevOps
+Hello :)i am a backend developer And DevOps

 i want to be a scholar who love to learn rather than being a scholar